simbo1905/ZkToDo2/README.md

 	mvn -Djetty.port=8080 -DDATABASE_URL=postgres://user:password@localhost:port/db package jetty:run

 within the source code there are config settings for running on mysql db, postgresql db and hsqldb see the commandline.build.and.run.txt for more details on switching to MySQL database.
+See `opensshift.build.and.run.txt` for the create table command.

 #### Note